coin-or/python-mip/docs/sos.rst

     \sum_{i=1}^{k} x_i \ldotp w_i & = x

-The result of :math:`f(x)` can be approximate in :math:`z`:
+Thus, the result of :math:`f(x)` can be approximate in :math:`z`:

 .. math::

    z = \sum_{i=1}^{k} f(x_i) \ldotp w_i

-Provided that at most two of the :math:`w_i` are allowed to be non-zero and they are adjacent, i.e., the pairs (variables, weight) :math:`\{(w_i, x_i) \forall i \in \{1,\ldots, k\}\}` are added to the model as S2, using function :meth:`~mip.Model.add_sos`.
+Provided that at most two of the :math:`w_i` variables are allowed to be non-zero and they are adjacent, which can be ensured by adding the pairs (variables, weight) :math:`\{(w_i, x_i) \forall i \in \{1,\ldots, k\}\}` to the model as a S2 set, using function :meth:`~mip.Model.add_sos`.
+The approximation is exact at the selected points and is adequately approximated by linear interpolation between them.

-As an example, consider that the production cost of some product, due to some economy of scale phenomenon, is :math:`f(x) = 1520 * \log x`.
+As an example, consider that the production cost of some product that due to some economy of scale phenomenon, is :math:`f(x) = 1520 * \log x`.
 The graph bellow depicts the growing of :math:`f(x)` for :math:`x \in [0, 150]`.
-Triangles indicate possible discretization points for :math:`x`.
-Observe that, in this case, the approximation (straight lines connecting the triangles) remains pretty close the curve using only 5 discretization points.
+Triangles indicate selected discretization points for :math:`x`.
+Observe that, in this case, the approximation (straight lines connecting the triangles) remains pretty close to the real curve using only 5 discretization points.
 Additional discretization points can be included, not necessarily evenly distributed, for an improved precision.

 .. image:: ./images/log_cost.*
    :width: 60%